reviewdog/reviewdog/README.md

 Note: Token not required if you run reviewdog in Travis or AppVeyor.

+#### *Caution:*

+As described above, github-pr-review reporter is depending on reviewdog GitHub App server.
+The server is running with haya14busa's pocket money for now and i may break things, so I cannot ensure that the server is running 24h and 365 days.

+github-pr-check reporter is better than github-pr-review reporter in general because it provides more rich feature and has less scope, but please bear in mind the above caution and please use it on your own risk.

+You can use github-pr-review reporter if you don't want to depens on reviewdog server.

 ### Reporter: GitHub PullRequest review comemnt (-reporter=github-pr-review)

 [![sample-comment.png](https://raw.githubusercontent.com/haya14busa/i/dc0ccb1e110515ea407c146d99b749018db05c45/reviewdog/sample-comment.png)](https://github.com/haya14busa/reviewdog/pull/24#discussion_r84599728)